Skip to main content

 SLAs

-- Once a claim has been established as in scope of CPR, the end-to-end process should be completed no later than 20 working days after the claim was first raised by the customer.
+• Once a claim has been established as in scope of CPR, payment service providers will complete the end-to-end process in no more than 20 working days.

-- If following either the Inbound CPR process or the Outbound CPR process, the receiving customer will be given 15 working days to dispute the claim before the funds are returned to the sender.
+• A customer in receipt of a payment that is being claimed by CPR will be given 15 working days to dispute the claim before the funds are returned to the sender.

 Types of claims